The Martin Pollins Blog

 Hyphasis and Hydaspes are both rivers located in the Indian subcontinent.
 Hyphasis is now known as the Beas River, while Hydaspes is now known as the Jhelum River.
 The main difference between the two rivers is their location and the historical significance they hold:

-- The Hyphasis/Beas River is located in northern India and was a site of a battle between Alexander the Great and Indian king Porus in 326 BCE.
-This battle was one of the toughest that Alexander fought during his conquest of India, resulting in a victory for Alexander’s army.
+• The Hyphasis/Beas River is located in northern India and was a site of a battle between Alexander the Great and Indian king Porus in 326 BC.
+This battle was one of the toughest that Alexander fought during his conquest of India, although it resulted in a victory for Alexander’s army.

-- On the other hand, the Hydaspes/Jhelum River is located further east and was also a site of a battle between Alexander and King Porus.
-This battle occurred in 326 BCE, shortly after the Battle of Hyphasis/Beas.
+• On the other hand, the Hydaspes/Jhelum River is located further east and was also a site of a battle between Alexander and King Porus.
+This battle occurred in 326 BC, shortly after the Battle of Hyphasis/Beas.
 Alexander’s army was again victorious, but the battle was significant because it marked the easternmost extent of Alexander’s conquests.

 Although both rivers played a role in Alexander’s campaigns in India and are often mentioned in historical accounts, the Hyphasis/Beas River is associated with the earlier battle and the Hydaspes/Jhelum River with the later battle marking the limit of Alexander’s conquests in the east.